c4dt/omniledger/webapp/README.md

 npm ci
 ng serve --open
 ```

-## Contact

-You can contact us through linus.gasser@epfl.ch for questions.

-# Running it

-## Development server

-Use `make -C conode docker` to make the Docker image.

-Use `make -C conode docker_run` to run the Docker image, which will already have some config necessary to make the following
-work.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Your default browser will proceed to connect to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding